A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 Homebuyer class information and registration: The Valley Home Store

-Waiting to take a homebuyer class until after you find a home (timing varies by program
+• Timing your homebuyer class too late: Waiting until after you find a home can delay your ability to apply (timing varies by program).

-Budgeting for the mortgage payment only, not taxes, insurance, HOA, utilities, and maintenance
+• Underestimating your full monthly costs: Budgeting for the mortgage only and not including taxes, insurance, HOA dues, utilities, and maintenance.

-Missing documentation, especially with variable income or self-employment
+• Missing or incomplete documentation: This is especially common with variable income or self-employment.

-Taking on new debt during the process, which can change DTI and approval terms
+• Taking on new debt during the process: This can change your debt-to-income ratio and impact your approval terms.

 Housing Eagle County